landonweisenfels-lgtm/Finished-wood-tabletop/README.md

 # Finished-wood-tabletop
-finished wood tabletop for the top of my cabinet that my 3D printer sits on in order to prevent warping and shaking during the 3D printing process.
+Finished wood tabletop for the top of my cabinet that my 3D printer sits on to prevent warping and shaking during the 3D printing process.
+This project was a way to solve a very big problem that I was having during the printing process; the printer was shaking because of the axis movement.
+This caused uneven layer lines and bigger prints to fail.
+This project solved this issue and overall improved the 3D printing process by giving me a better place to work and a way to stabilize the printer.